Messings/JavaSpringLogin/README.md

 A Java Spring template for authorizing user's api calls based on their roles.
-Uses Spring security with bcrypt hashing and DaoAuthenticationProvider
+Uses Spring security (sessions) with bcrypt hashing and DaoAuthenticationProvider

 Uses Postgres db:
 PostgreSQL Table Setup: